tomoosting/EMC_job_application/README.md

 Source code Tom Oosting

 Contents
-1. Sbatch array script for genotyping by chromosome using BCFtools
+1. Sbatch array script for genotyping by chromosome using BCFtools and estimateing summary statistics for a genome scan
-2. Rmarkdown file for genome scan
+2. Rmarkdown file containing source code for performing and visualising a genome scan (different package than the one above but same approach)
-3. Rmarkdown file visualisation of genotype-by-environment analyses (SeaScape Genomics)

 ### 1. SBATCH array
 The following script uses bam files and a file with sample and populaiton information to generare an AllSites VCF.